blauvster/dropbox_archive/README.md

  - 1 file per year for files older than a year.

 ### Installation
-Install Python 3 and pip installed on your system.
+Install Python 3 and pip on your system.
-There are scripts in the *windows_scripts* and *linux_scripts* directory to setup a virtual environment and schedule the script to run.
+There are scripts in the *windows_scripts* and *linux_scripts* directory to setup a virtual environment and schedule the script with tasksheduler or cron.

 ### Usage
 Download this repository.